AK-amitkumar/odoo-book/source/part03/index.rst

    01/index.rst
    02/index.rst
+   03/index.rst

 .. note::
-	Part of this Document is under written process !
+	This is not a complete document !